stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-The _init_ flag is used to determine whether the model has been initialised, each subsequent face is validated against the selected primitive.
+The _init_ flag is used to determine whether the model has been initialised and each subsequent face is validated against the selected primitive.

-The init() method determines the vertex layout and primitive based on the number of vertices in the face:
+The `init()` method determines the vertex layout and primitive based on the number of vertices in the face:

 ```java
 private void init(int size) {